cloudera/CAI_STUDIO_AGENT/docs/user_guide/workflows.md

 ## Overview

-Workflows are the core of AI agents.
+Workflows are the core resource type of Agent Studio.
 A workflow represents a collaborative group of agents working together to achieve a set of tasks.
 Each workflow defines the strategy for task execution and agent collaboration.

 ![Workflow Page](../../images/for_docs/Workflow-page.png)